evanlivingston/MC-2100-motor-speed-controller/README.md

 This repo contains software and information for controlling a DC motor using an existing motor controller scavenged from a treadmill.
 Most of this information comes from [Sons of Invention](https://sonsofinvention.wordpress.com/2013/05/22/arduino-compatible-mc-2100-controller-and-lathe-tachometer/) blog which has excellent details and schematics.

 ## Parts
--Arduino Nano
+- Arduino Nano
--rotary encoder
+- rotary encoder
--4 digit 7 segment display
+- 4 digit 7 segment display
--MC-2100 Motor control board
+- MC-2100 Motor control board

 ## Building and Uploading Firmware